The Brazilian São João is a naturally processed coffee, sourced from Maurnic, via SMC specialty coffees.

 They grow a lot of coffee in Brazil

 While Brazil is well known for its commodity coffees, a focus by some of the farmer run co-operatives has meant there is more and more focus on producing quality coffee, that has minimum minor defects and can stand out on a table with other coffees.
-We have witnessed how difference a farmer that is driven to produce quality approaches his coffee.
+We have witnessed how difference a farmer who is driven to produce quality approaches his coffee.
 Rather than it just being another crop, here care is taken to maximize the quality output from their trees and land.
 This requires an investment in time and money, and the result is not always guaranteed.
-In Brazil farmers focused on quality are able to get up to 30% of their crop to be good enough to pass the strict controls set down by SCA wrt specialty coffee (read more about specialty coffee here…).
-This is an amazing achievement, over double the world’s average.
+In Brazil, farmers focused on quality are able to get up to 30% of their crop to be good enough to pass the strict controls set down by SCA wrt specialty coffee (read more about specialty coffee here…).
+This is an outstanding achievement, over double the world’s average.

 SMC Specialty is a company that was created by Cooxupé, the largest coffee cooperative in the world, to praise the talent and efforts coffee farmers make in order to achieve excellence.
 SMC builds direct relationships with the specialty coffee producers at origin.
-The believe in uniting people through coffee and we are proud of being in the market for 10 years working in this increasing segment and always with transparency and responsibility.
+They believe in uniting people through coffee, and we are proud of being in the market for 10 years working in this increasing segment and always with transparency and responsibility.

 SMC Specialty has a code of ethical conduct, which they see as the root of how they do business.
 While we have not visited them, we take them at their word, since we trust Marunic Trading as a partner.